Alejogb1/job-board/blog-data/how-can-i-split-text-rows-into-paragraphs-while-keeping-document-ids.md

 id: "how-can-i-split-text-rows-into-paragraphs-while-keeping-document-ids"
 ---

-Let's tackle this one.
+one.
 I've been down this road myself, more times than i'd care to remember, often in situations where we were processing massive document archives, and needing to maintain context across different processing stages.
 The challenge of splitting text into paragraphs while preserving document identifiers isn't just about the mechanics of string manipulation; it's also about ensuring the integrity of your data pipeline and the relevance of subsequent analyses.

 The core problem, as i see it, is two-fold: first, identifying paragraph boundaries reliably, which is not as trivial as it sounds; and second, associating each newly created paragraph with the original document id.
 Let's assume, for clarity, that we are working with a data structure where each document is a record containing a ‘document_id’ and ‘text’ field.
 Here’s how I would typically approach this, incorporating lessons learned the hard way.